 Pursuant to Article 56(10) of Directive 2012/34, decisions of a regulatory body are subject to judicial review.
-That provision can by no means be interpreted such that, instead of reviewing the steps or decisions of the regulatory body, the courts will in fact substitute its function or approve a settlement concluded by those who are regulated by the Authority.
+That provision can by no means be interpreted such that, instead of reviewing the steps or decisions of the regulatory body, the courts will in fact substitute its function.